Nûdem Durak

-Nûdem Durak is a Kurdish singer, folk musician and political prisoner from Northern Kurdistan imprisoned by Turkey.
+Nûdem Durak is a Kurdish singer, folk musician and political prisoner from Turkey.
 In 2015 she was arrested and sentenced to ten and a half years in prison for singing Kurdish political songs, regarded as evidence of "being a member of a terrorist organization".

 Life

 Durak began to sing about the age of 12, and bought her first guitar by selling her mother's wedding ring.
 She worked as a music teacher in the town of Cizre in South East Turkey at the Mem u Zin Cultural Centre.
 She was first arrested in 2009, and spent several months in jail waiting for trial.
 After that trial she was released pending trial.
 On 22 April 2012 she was arrested again, but in 2015 the Turkish Supreme Court approved her punishment, resulting in her re-arrest and imprisonment.
 Durak was sentenced to ten and a half years in jail for 'terrorist propaganda', due to the political nature of her music.
 Durak told Al-Jazeera before her imprisonment that “Singing in Kurdish is my heritage from my ancestors… my only crime is making art.”
 In July 2016, Durak's prison sentence was increased from 10.5 to 19 years, with no additional charges brought against her.
 She is held in Type E Closed Prison in Mardin, Turkey.
 She is due for release in 2034.
 She has complained of torture, isolation, and having her guitar broken by prison officers.